temuller/piscola/README.md

 ## Recommended installation

+Here is an easy way of installing and making PISCOLA work:

 ```
 conda create -n pisco pip  # creates an environment called pisco with pip
 conda activate pisco